NawaMan/CrossCompileCppExample/README.md

 # CrossCompileCppExample

 A simple C++ project demonstrating cross-compilation for multiple architectures (Linux and macOS) using Clang with C++23 support, bash build scripts, and Docker containers.
+The project includes a complete CI/CD workflow using GitHub Actions for building and testing on both Linux and macOS environments.

 ## Prerequisites